4 Notice Types - Statutory Periods for 50 States and DC - Instant PDF

 How many days notice do you have to give to evict a tenant?

-The number of days depends on your state and the reason for eviction.
-For nonpayment of rent, common periods range from 3 days (California, Florida, Texas, Ohio) to 5 days (Illinois, Arizona), 7 days (Michigan), 10 days (Pennsylvania, North Carolina, Colorado), and 14 days (New York, Washington, Massachusetts).
-For a no-cause termination of a month-to-month tenancy, most states require 30 days, though the period can be shorter (North Carolina requires 7 days) or longer (New York and California require 60 or more days once a tenant has lived there a year or more).
-Weekends and holidays are excluded in some states.
-Always confirm the exact period for your state and city before serving.
+The number of days depends on your state and on the ground, and the two are not the same.
+For nonpayment of rent, periods run from 3 days (California, Florida, Texas, Ohio) to 5 days (Illinois, Arizona, Oklahoma), 7 days (Michigan, Nebraska, Kentucky), 10 days (Pennsylvania, North Carolina, Colorado, Maryland, Hawaii), and 14 days (New York, Washington, Massachusetts, Virginia, Vermont, Minnesota).
+For a no-cause termination of a month-to-month tenancy, most states require 30 days, though it can be shorter (North Carolina requires 7 days) or much longer (Delaware and Maryland require 60 days, and New York and California require 60 or 90 days once a tenant has lived there long enough).
+How the days are counted matters too: California and Florida exclude weekends and holidays from the short nonpayment count, Nevada counts judicial days, and Alabama and Utah count business days.
+The table further down this page gives all 50 states and DC with the statute for each.

 What is the difference between a cure or quit and an unconditional quit notice?